Grzk8/best-bookstore/README.md

 # BestBookStore
 BestBookStore is a webside of online bookstore.
+It`s my final project for Coders Lab course of React.

 Website was made by:
 -React